 In this course, students will cultivate observational skills and learn to use drawing tools, such as pencils, charcoal and ink to create drawings on a variety of traditional 2-dimensional surfaces.
 Technical aspects of the course will cover composition, shape, contrast, texture and gesture as they relate to the history of the medium.
 Field trips to museums and other resources will supplement readings and studio based assignments.

 Art + Architecture Fabrication Lab, a required course for students majoring in Architecture, Fine Arts and Design, offers students supervised professional construction and safety training using the Fabrication tools and equipment.
 Students complete a variety of practical construction-based projects to develop and practice proper material and tool use.
-The conceptual, theoretical and practical instruction received in this course will prepare students for studio-based course work and provide future access to the tools and labs in the Department of Art + Architecture.
-Cross-listed with ARCD 105.
+The conceptual, theoretical and practical instruction received in this course will prepare students for studio based course work and provide future access to the tools and labs in the Department of Art + Architecture.

 The Imaginary Museum presents the great formal and historical issues of art history in western and world art traditions, with emphasis on the styles of objective accuracy, formal order, emotion, and fantasy.